alfwatt/LiveBundle/README.md

 # LiveBundle

 ## Keep your Resources Fresh

-NSBundle category to provide dynamic updating of resources from your web server.
+NSBundle+LiveBundle is a category to provide dynamic updating of resources from your web server.

 Let's say you have a resource, any resource will do, but for e.g. this product_table.plist which displays a lis of your companies products in a custom view inside MyApplication: